Tavnuh/compare-strings/README.md

 #### `check_names`:
 The `check_names` argument is intended to be used in conjunction with the `email` argument.
-It adds another column to the returned DataFrame with a `True` or `False` value, indication whether any part of the string was found in the `big_names_list`.
+It adds another column to the returned DataFrame with a `True` or `False` value, indicating whether any part of the string was found in the `big_names_list`.
 For example, it may be useful to ignore the similarity score if the email address passed into the function does not contain anything recognised as a name.